youyanggu/covid19_projections/index.md

 For regular updates and insights, follow Youyang Gu on Twitter:&nbsp; <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-* **January 28:** We are releasing raw and adjusted CDC vaccination data for download [on GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
+* **January 28:** We are releasing raw and adjusted CDC vaccination time series data for download [on GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
 It contains every CDC vaccination update since they started releasing data on Dec 20, 2020.
 * **January 25:** In December, we reported on why the CDC [overestimates true infections](https://twitter.com/youyanggu/status/1344002411556339712) in the US.
 They have since [adjusted their estimates](https://twitter.com/youyanggu/status/1353803329814503425), which now closely matches *covid19-projections.com*.
 * *January 20:* Our new [county-level summary](/infections/summary-counties) page is now searchable, allowing for fast lookup of specific counties.
 Originally created on Jan 5, we present the best and worst-impacted counties in a sortable, downloadable table format.
 * *January 14:* We broke down vaccine doses administered into 1st and 2nd doses.
 You can find this on our [Path to Herd Immunity](/path-to-herd-immunity) page, or on all of our plots.